quantis/activeRecord/README.markdown

 Dakota
 ======

+*Your best friend for hauling data in and out of MySQL.*

 A lightweight Active Record implementation for PHP5.
 Built on top of [Idiorm](http://github.com/j4mie/idiorm/).
 Forked from [Paris](http://github.com/j4mie/paris/).